Breaking the Sample Size Barrier in Model-Based Reinforcement Learning with a Generative Model: Analysis: infinite-horizon MDPs

 \begin{remark} The careful reader will remark that the instant reward $u$ is constrained to reside within $[-\frac{1}{1-\gamma},\frac{1}{1-\gamma}]$ rather than the usual range $[0,1]$.
 Fortunately, none of the subsequent steps that involve $u$ requires $u$ to lie within $[0,1]$. \end{remark}

 \paragraph{Intimate connections between the auxiliary MDPs and the original MDP.} In the following, we introduce a result that connects the Q-function and the value function of the absorbing MDP with those of the original MDP.
-The idea is motivated by \citet[Lemma 7]{agarwal2019optimality}.
+The idea is motivated by \citet[Lemma 7]{agarwal2019optimality} and its proof is deferred to Appendix~\ref{sec:proof-LemAbsToNormalQV}.

 \begin{lemma} Setting $u^{\star} \defn r(s,a) + \gamma (\bP \Vstar)_{s,a} - \gamma V^\star(s)$, one has